 • Indigenous is the preferred general term and should be used as an adjective (e.g. Indigenous People(s), Indigenous rights).
 First Nations, Aboriginal (adjective), Inuit, and, Métis may be appropriate in certain contexts.
 Their usage should accord with their specific constitutional and legal meanings.
 “Indian” is rarely used, unless for Department of Indian Affairs, Indian Act, Indian Agent, Indian Reserve, etc.

-• Capitalize “People(s)” in “Indigenous People(s)” when referring in a collective sense to one or more of the distinct Indigenous (First Nations, Inuit, and/or Métis) societies in BC.
+• Capitalize “People(s)” in “Indigenous People(s)” when referring to entire People(s) with a specific shared collective identity; and/or when referring to one or more distinct Indigenous (First Nations, Inuit, Métis, Native American, etc.) societies in their entirety.

-• Do not capitalize “people” in “Indigenous people” when referring to a group of Indigenous persons in contexts where you are not referencing a specific shared collective identity (e.g. a “People”).
+• Do not capitalize “people” in “Indigenous people” when referring to a number of Indigenous persons, i.e., individuals.

 • Helpful resources for territories, languages, and current terminology include